iAmMe27/Tahrovin/README.md

 - `bUseWandDirectionalMovement`- I recommend setting this to `0` otherwise the movement of your left controller will interfere with the combat as you play.
 Setting this to `0` will mean you move based on the direction you face your head as opposed to the direction you point your left controller.

-- `iHudMenuTextureSize` & `iProjectedMenuTextureSize` - Setting both of these to match the resolution of your HMD will make menus appears much clearer in game.
-Set this to match the *vertical* resolution of your current HMD settings.
-For example, with a HMD resolution of 5408 x 2736, you would set these to 2736.
+- `iHudMenuTextureSize` & `iProjectedMenuTextureSize` - Set to 2048 to get crisper menus.
+4096 if you really want to push the boat out.

 # Pre-Game Launch